tatenda263/petrophysics/README.md

 ![image](https://github.com/user-attachments/assets/2e06af59-b987-49d1-92e8-5d32e36aa430)

 Auto Otsu method within ImageJ was then used to threshold the image.
 Pores were given voxel values of 0 and minerals 255.
-The final scaled, aligned, and thresholded image stack is shown below:
+The final scaled, aligned, and thresholded image stack is shown below.
+The 2D image stack and white 3D representation were generated using ImagteJ Fiji.
+The coloured 3D model was generated using Paraview.

 ![image](https://github.com/user-attachments/assets/8c016561-35e1-49a5-b25d-5e4d9e1f2236)
 ![image](https://github.com/user-attachments/assets/f7159a1e-259e-4662-b97a-57ea9f6bd939)